 Not every person is working in front of a computer every day, but almost every person has access to a smartphone.
 With an employee app, employers can send push notifications with time-sensitive information directly to their employees.
 Since an app is available anywhere, anytime, employees can access information about their employment information whenever and wherever it suits them - not just when they're at work.

 3. Employees are familiar with

 By using an existing platform that both HR and employees are already familiar with, employers can get started on streamlining their internal communication faster.
-For example, Benify's employee portal - used by over 1,500 companies around the world - also contains an integrated communication tool, which allows administrators to create and send targeted communication to employees via e-mail, portal messages or push notifications to their smartphones.
+For example, Benify's market-leading benefits and total rewards platform - used by over 1,500 companies around the world - also contains an inbuilt communication engine, which allows administrators to create and send targeted communication to employees via e-mail, portal messages or push notifications to their smartphones.